mattermost/docs/source/collaborate/access-your-workspace.rst

   When enabled by your system admin, you can log in with your SAML credentials.
 This lets you use the same username and password for Mattermost that you use for various other company services.

-  Mattermost officially supports `Okta </onboard/sso-saml-okta.html>`__, `OneLogin </onboard/sso-saml-onelogin.html>`__, and Microsoft ADFS as an identity provider (IDP) for SAML, but you may use other SAML IDPs as well.
-See our `SAML Single Sign-On documentation </onboard/sso-saml.html>`__ to learn more about configuring SAML for Mattermost.
+  Mattermost officially supports :doc:`Okta </onboard/sso-saml-okta>`, :doc:`OneLogin </onboard/sso-saml-onelogin>`, and Microsoft ADFS as an identity provider (IDP) for SAML, but you may use other SAML IDPs as well.
+See our :doc:`SAML Single Sign-On documentation </onboard/sso-saml>` to learn more about configuring SAML for Mattermost.

   .. image:: ../images/sign-in_with_saml.png
     :alt: Log in to Mattermost with your SAML credentials.